Sometimes, quite simply, Kristen Bell doesn't give a fork.

 That means she's down to dress as Tom Selleck, mustache, chest hair and all, for an appearance on Jimmy Kimmel Live.
 (In which she performed a Frozen-Metallica mashup that's a must-listen.)
 Or mark her 39th birthday by sharing the fact that her daughters think she's actually a octogenarian.

 And she's fine to admit that her daughters are thoroughly unimpressed with her and Shepard to the point that they've started a one-sided competition with the Jonas Brothers.
-"They're very big in our house," she explained of the boy banders on The Ellen DeGeneres Show last November.
+"They're very big in our house," she explained of the boy banders on The Ellen DeGeneres Show in November 2019.
 "We're always trying to tell our kids, 'Look, we're very cool.
 You don't think that right now, but let me just tell you something—we're really cool,' and they're like, 'No.'"

 As such, they've made it a point to claim moral victories over the siblings.
 "My husband…makes good pancakes or [when he] lifts something heavy, he'll always look at them and go, 'Ooh the Jonas Brothers wish they could be me,'" she continued.
 Now it's grown into a family affair.
 "My littlest—she was on the swing and she jumped off at the height of the swing and she landed on the ground and we thought that she was going to cry," Bell shared, "and she turned around and looked at us and she goes, 'the Jonas Brothers wish they could be me.'"